 To address diverse health issues, and ensure Texans’ safety, public health efforts must be comprehensive and coordinated.
 State agencies and officials are increasingly partnering with public health authorities and university researchers to share data on health issues around the state and create resources that will help address local needs.
 Front-line public health workers in government, medicine and the nonprofit community are also teaming up at the local and county level to try and close gaps that have existed in the public health system, and ensure the right resources are available to respond to public health threats and support citizens.

-But in a state the size of Texas, there's always more work to be done.
-Texas DHHS has outlined the following goals for the state's public health system to be achieved by 2021:
+But in a state the size of Texas, there’s always more work to be done.
+The following are prioritized goals for the state’s public health system: